-The sixth chakra is the third eye, the seat of spiritual vision.
-The third eye is associated with perception, intuition and insight.
-The Sanskrit term for this chakra is Ajna, which means to “command” or “perceive.”
+The sixth chakra is the third eye chakra, the seat of spiritual vision.
+The fundamental meaning of the third eye is intuition and visualization.
+For this reason, the third eye is associated with heightened perception and insight.
+The Sanskrit term for the third eye chakra is Ajna, which means to “command” or “perceive.”

 Third Eye Chakra Sounds

 The vibrations of chanting and singing are felt in the skull and can be consciously directed to the third eye chakra.
 The superficial location of the third eye is between the eyebrows at the bridge of the nose.
 In addition to clairvoyant and prophetic abilities, the third eye is also connected to physical eyesight.

 Mantra for the Third Eye and Vision

 The practice of chanting, also known as mantra yoga, has powerful effects on the body, mind and consciousness.
 Scientists are studying these effects on individual well-being on many levels.
 This practice goes back thousands of years.
 In the Ayurvedic or Vedic tradition, there are mantras for specific parts of the body.
 There are also deities associated with each chakra.
 Each deity can be viewed as a frequency or vibration that can balance the organs associated with that chakra.

 In the case of the third eye, mantras to the sun are ideal.
 We depend on the sun for the light to see the world around us.
 There are also specific names or aspects of the sun related to vision.
 The name “Grinihi” is an attribute of the sun that heals and strengthens the eyes.
 An example of a mantra for healing the eyes is: Om Grinihi Suryaya Adityom.